lucasbasquerotto/ext-cloud/tasks/node/README.md

 Each droplet (host) will be created in the Digital Ocean region `ams3`, based on the droplet image `ubuntu-18-04-x64` (Ubuntu 18.04), with size `s-1vcpu-1gb` (1 cpu and memory of 1 GB) and will have the following tags: `auto` and `dmz`.

-When creating the node, the instructions defined at the [user data file](../../files/user-data/ubuntu-18.04.tpl.sh) (after being templated with the credentials and parameters defined) will be executed, and if the execution finishes successfully it will print `Setup Finished - Success` in the file `/var/log/setup.log` so that the the host will be considered ready (see the `host_test` parameters defined for the node).
+After creating the droplet, the instructions defined at the [user data file](../../files/user-data/ubuntu-18.04.tpl.sh) (after being templated with the credentials and parameters defined above) will be executed, and if the execution finishes successfully it will print `Setup Finished - Success` in the file `/var/log/setup.log` so that the the host will be considered ready (see the `host_test` parameters defined for the node).